-12 ounces small cippollini onions or one 10-ounce bag of frozen pearl onions, thawed
+small cipollini onions or one 10-ounce bag of frozen pearl onions, thawed

-4. Cool and serve at room temperature.
-Can be made ahead of time and refrigerated for up to 2 weeks.
+- Cool and serve at room temperature.
+This can, and really should, be made ahead of time, as the flavors develop in complexity after a day or two.
+The confit will keep refrigerated for up to 2 weeks.